deepakhj/cadent/docs/writers.md

 #### MYSQL - blob

 The index table the same if using mysql for that.
 The Blob table is different of course.
+Unlike the flat writer which may have to contend with many thousands of writes/sec, this one does not have a write cache buffer as writes should be much "less".
+There will be times of course when many series need to be written and hit their byte limit If this becomes an issue while testing, the write-queue mechanism will be re-instated.

     CREATE TABLE `{table}_{resolution}s` (
       `id` bigint(20) unsigned NOT NULL AUTO_INCREMENT,